orange-cloudfoundry/squid/README.md

 This docker image supports a container with following features:

-* Allow Internet access on port 80, 8080 and 443
+* Allow Internet access only on port 80, 8080 and 443
 * Reduces bandwidth and improves response times by caching and reusing frequently-requested web pages

 ## How to get it ?